Angel-ML/angel/docs/apis/PSModel_en.md

 ---

 > PSModel is Angel's core abstract class.
-It encapsulates the Context and Client details of the remote parameter server and provides the commonly-used interfaces for accessing and updating remote matrices and vectors, allowing the algorithm engineers to operate the distributed matrices and vectors on the parameter server as if operating local objects.
+It encapsulates details of context and client of the remote parameter server (PS) and provides the commonly-used interfaces for accessing and updating remote matrices and vectors, allowing the algorithm engineers to operate the distributed matrices and vectors on the PS as if operating local objects.
 PSModel is a mutable model object that can be updated iteratively.

 ## Functionality

-PSModel has three core classes: **MatrixContext，MatrixClient，TaskContext**, capable of any operations to the remote parameter server.
+PSModel has three core classes: **MatrixContext，MatrixClient，TaskContext**, making any operation on the remote PS possible.

 For developing machine-learning algorithms on Angel, we recommend creating PSModel through MLModel and working on top of it.
 PSModel has the following five major interfaces: